franz-agency/matomo-dbip-updater/README.md

 ## Troubleshooting
 If you encounter issues:
-1. Check the Matomo error logs
+1. Check the Matomo error logs (Administration > Diagnostics > Log viewer).
-2. Verify your JSON endpoint is accessible and returns the correct format
+2. Verify your JSON endpoint is accessible and returns the correct format.
-3. Ensure your DB-IP account has valid permissions
+3. Ensure your DB-IP account has valid permissions.
+4. Enable "Detailed Logging" in the plugin settings for more verbose logs from the update task.

 ## Support
 For support, please: